Arrival Of The Restauration

 The Norse-American Stamps

 When the stamps were released, they were in great demand, with post offices around the country receiving several calls for them daily.
-A second printing was suggested, but was far too costly.
+A second printing was suggested, but was far too costly to follow through with.
 It has been estimated that less than 300 post offices received the stamps, with some only getting one or two sheets each, making them even more difficult to find today.